I Ching Guide

 Introduction

-For SEO and learning purposes, the best way to introduce the I Ching is to show that it is both a text and a method: a text for studying wisdom traditions, and a method for asking disciplined questions about timing, balance, and action.
+The I Ching, or Book of Changes, remains useful because it is both a text and a method: a text for studying how change was understood in the Chinese classical tradition, and a method for asking disciplined questions about timing, pressure, response, and direction.

-Main Takeaways
+Main Narrative

 Section 01

-Why the I Ching still matters
+Why people still reach for the I Ching

 Section 02